Title

 The Philippine law implements a regional self-certification system within the ASEAN Free Trade Area, allowing certified exporters to self-declare their products' compliance with the Rules of Origin, eliminating the need for a Certificate of Origin.

-It allows Certified Exporters to self-declare that their products have satisfied the ATIGA Rules of Origin by making a declaration on the commercial invoice, eliminating the need to present a Certificate of Origin (Form D) to claim tariff preferences.
+Through the self-certification scheme: Certified Exporters self-declare that their products satisfy ATIGA Rules of Origin (ROO) by making a declaration on the commercial invoice (Invoice Declaration).

-The Philippines shall accord preferential tariff treatment to goods originating from other participating ASEAN member states upon submission of either a Certificate of Origin (Form D) or an Invoice Declaration made by a Certified Exporter, following BOC regulations.
+The Philippines must accord ATIGA preferential tariff treatment upon submission of either (1) a Certificate of Origin (Form D), or (2) an Invoice Declaration made by a Certified Exporter, in accordance with the MOU Annex and BOC regulations.

-A state may temporarily suspend the implementation, either in whole or in part, for reasons of national security, national interest, public order, or public health by giving written notification to other participating member states or the ASEAN Secretariat.
+Yes.
+Each may suspend temporarily for reasons of national security, national interest, public order, or public health.
+Suspension takes effect immediately upon written notification through diplomatic channels or the ASEAN Secretariat.

 Analyze Cases Smarter, Faster